Sulice/Listen/README.md

 - NPM 3+

 ### TODO
+- install should be easier
+- clean up the repo
 - add current song index in url
-- tslint
-- review compilation chain
 - add random function
-- add dynamic search placeholder
 - net::ERR_CONTENT_LENGTH_MISMATCH [is it a nginx issue ?]
 - Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause(). [when rapidly doing next/previous]
 - playlists ?